Luca-Hu/Shopme_APP/README.md

 - As a visitor & customer, you can view products by category or search specific product.
 But you should sign up and login if you want use the cart/ order / checkout modules.

-- 1、Sign up & Sign in
+- 1、Customer Sign up & Sign in

  Every visitor can sign up to become a customer member and use the cart to shop.
 The customer data will be updated in the "customers" management page of administrater-side application.